Say Hello!

 About the Project

-What type of property are you planning works to?*
+What Type of Property are you Planning Works to?*

 FlatDetached houseSemi-detached houseTerraced houseMaisonettePiece of land / siteNon-residential building for conversion

-What type of works are you hoping to undertake?*
+What Type of Works are you Hoping to Undertake?*

 New build propertyConversion from a non-residential buildingRear extensionSide extensionPorch extensionSingle storey extensionDouble storey extensionLoft conversion / extensionBasement conversion / extensionInternal reconfigurationKitchen refurbishment / remodelBathroom refurbishment / remodelSomething else

-What Long do you Envisage Staying in this Property?*
+How Long do you Envisage Staying in this Property?*

 Do you have any Sustainability / Energy / Environmental Requirements or Goals?*